stripe-samples/checkout-one-time-payments/README.md

 ```

 **2. Copy the .env.example to a .env file:**
+Copy the .env.example file into a file named .env in the folder of the server you want to use.
+For example:

 ```
-cp .env.example .env
+cp .env.example client-and-server/server/node/.env
 ```

 You will need a Stripe account in order to run the demo.
-Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.
+Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys and update your .env file with the keys.

 ```
-STRIPE_PUBLIC_KEY=<replace-with-your-publishable-key>
+STRIPE_PUBLISHABLE_KEY=<replace-with-your-publishable-key>
 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
 ```

+The other environment variables are configurable:

 `STATIC_DIR` tells the server where to the client files are located and does not need to be modified unless you move the server files.